 - David Bronner, CEO, Dr. Bronner's Magic Soaps.
 Those earthy-looking hemp soaps, sold at Whole Foods, could be more profitable if the company didn't have to import its hemp from Canada, and David Bronner, son of the original Dr. Bronner, is an avid hemp activist, most recently getting arrested outside the White House after firefighters had to cut him out of a metal cage in which he locked himself in protest.
 Bronner has pledged $50,000 to the Colorado legalization campaign, according to an official, although his donation hasn't yet been made official.

-- Rick Steves, author and TV host, Rick Steves’ Europe.
+- Rick Steves, author and TV host, Rick Steves' Europe.
 He might be the best known American expert on European travel, with dozens of books on travel destinations and a travel series on public television.
 He also wants pot to be legal.
-While Steves himself hasn’t contributed to either legalization initiative in 2012, the committee to promote Washington’s ballot initiative has reported taking in $100,000 from Steves since last year, according to Washington’s campaign-finance disclosure website.
+While Steves himself hasn't contributed to either legalization initiative in 2012, the committee to promote Washington's ballot initiative has reported taking in $150,000 from his company, Rick Steves' Europe, since last year.

 - George Zimmer, founder and CEO, Men's Wearhouse.
 You're gonna like the way your state looks with legalized marijuana: George Zimmer guarantees it.
 The Men's Wearhouse CEO has not donated to either of this year's state campaigns, but he backed Prop.
 19 in California in 2010 to the tune of $50,000, and he's known as a major supporter of pot legalization